 In the floating toolbar, select Change associated content.

-Select the parent item for your data source and click OK.
+In the Select the Associated Content window, select the parent item for your data source and click create.

 With the Coveo Search Resources rendering selected, in the floating toolbar, select the Edit the rendering’s data source option.

 In the data source options dialog, select whether you want to use the CDN or local files.

 To use the default location fo the resources (i.e.,